 Breakdown of Laws Regarding Underage Drinking by State

-The following list outlines exceptions to the MLDA, as publishes by APIS, including which states have specific exceptions allowing for minors to possess and/or consume alcohol legally:
+The following list outlines exceptions to the legal drinking age including which states have specific exceptions allowing for minors to possess and/or consume alcohol legally:5

-- Possession of alcohol allowed by minors for a “family exception” in 27 states (which may or may not have specific location restrictions as well): Washington, Oregon, Idaho, Wyoming, California, Nevada, Montana, Colorado, New Mexico, Alaska, South Dakota, Iowa, Minnesota, Oklahoma, Texas, Louisiana, Mississippi, Wisconsin, Illinois, Ohio, Georgia, Maryland, Delaware Connecticut, New York, Massachusetts, and Maine
+- Possession of alcohol allowed by minors for a “family exception” in 29 states (which may or may not have specific location restrictions as well): Alaska, Colorado, Connecticut, Delaware, Georgia, Illinois, Iowa, Kansas, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Jersey, New Mexico, New York, Ohio, Oklahoma, Oregon, South Carolina, Texas, Virginia, Washington, Wisconsin, Wyoming.

-- Possession of alcohol by minors allowed with specific location restrictions in five states: Hawaii, Nebraska, Minnesota, South Carolina, and New Jersey
+- Possession of alcohol by minors allowed with specific location restrictions in 5 states: Hawaii, Nebraska, Minnesota, South Carolina, and New Jersey.

-Raising the minimum legal drinking age in 1984 effectively decreased teenage drinking; high school seniors in 2012 reported past-month alcohol use close to 20 percent less often than those in 1985, the FTC reports.
-Even so, underage drinking is still considered a public health concern with far-reaching ramifications and consequences.
+Raising the minimum legal drinking age in 1984 effectively decreased teenage drinking; high school seniors in 2012 reported past-month alcohol use close to 20% less often than those in 1985.7 Even so, underage drinking is still considered a public health concern with far-reaching ramifications and serious, long-term consequences.